 Galatians 5:25 says: If we live by the Spirit, let us also walk by the Spirit.

-Therefore when we daily exhibit the fruit of the Holy Spirit in our Christian life, we also exhibit the nature and character of Jesus Christ through these 9 virtues.
+Therefore when we daily manifest the fruit of the Holy Spirit in our Christian life, we also reflect the nature and character of Jesus Christ through these 9 virtues.

-The purpose of the Holy Spirit is to help us to become more like Jesus Christ; the duty of the Holy Spirit is to conform us to the image of Jesus Christ.
+The purpose of the Holy Spirit is to help us to gradually and practically become more like Jesus Christ; the duty of the Holy Spirit is to conform us to the image of Jesus Christ.

 Therefore the fruit of the Holy Spirit presents evidence that we are indeed spiritually converted by the Holy Spirit, from unsaved individuals who lived according to the flesh, to transformed Christians who now walk by the Spirit.